 Embassy of the People's Republic of China in Australia has detailed information on the eligibility of Australians for various visa types.
 For foreigners already travelling or residing in China, all visa queries should be directed to the Foreigners Entry and Exit Administration Section of the local Public Security Bureau (PSB).

-Fingerprint scanning of foreign nationals (aged between 14 to 70 years) on arrival, will commence in 2017.
+Fingerprint scanning of foreign nationals (aged between 14 to 70 years) on arrival, commenced in 2017.

 Chinese authorities strictly enforce penalties for entry and exit visa violations.
 Ensure you depart China before your visa expiry date.
 Penalties for visa violations range from fines to detention.
 Fines are imposed for each day overstayed, including if you’re in detention.
 The period of detention can range from five to 30 days, depending on the severity of the violation.